 In 2019 — the last full year before COVID, operating as a single building — the Arch generated $37 million in revenue against $37 million in expenses: $74,000 in operating income.
 Breakeven.
 The building was self-sustaining.

 The Summit opened in 2023.
 Revenue across both buildings increased 58 percent.
-Expenses increased 103 percent.
-The organization was built to run one building and suddenly had two — twice the staff, twice the maintenance, twice the debt service — without twice the conventions to justify it.
+Audited expenses increased 246 percent — from $37M to $128M.
+The organization was built to run one building and suddenly had two — twice the maintenance, twice the debt service — without twice the conventions to justify it.

-The two-building model is losing $38 million a year.
+The two-building model is losing $69 million a year on an audited basis.
 The one-building model broke even.
 The math points to the same conclusion the proposal reaches: one convention center, one public commons, operated separately.

 Year Revenue Expenses Result